GuillaumeMilan/cssSprite/src/FSM/README.md

 # FSM manager

-This package implement a Finite State Machine handler.
+This package implement a Finite State and Transitions Machine handler.
+It doesn't handle the transactionality.

 In this package we use the following types: